 Here is yet another way to get a fabulous crust on your bread without using any steam in the oven.
 I mentioned a very unsophisticated disposable lasagna pan as an option but here’s another idea.
-Baking bread in a Dutch oven was made popular by a Mark Bittman’s article in the New York Times about baker Jim Lahey.
-He introduced home bakers to a professional style bread that didn’t require a steam injected oven.
+Baking bread in a Dutch oven is a very old idea.
 All the iron-pot methods are based on the old European technique of baking inside a closed clay pot.
 Most people don’t have one of those, but enameled cast-iron pots are readily available—and they trap all of the internal moisture in the dough and that creates the steam you need to get a crisp and shiny crust.
 It really is fantastic and it works perfectly with our stored doughs from the book.

 As you can imagine, the only drawback to baking bread in a dutch oven is that you are limited to a bread that is the shape of your Dutch oven.
 Luckily, Le Creuset has several shapes to choose from and I’m determined to try them all!
 The company even sells a special knob that can withstand the 500°F baking temperature of this method.
 All of these items (including the metal replacement knob) are available in Minneapolis-St. Paul at Cooks of Crocus Hill or nationally through Amazon (which offers a 7 1/4 quart pot, a 6 3/4 quart oval, a two-quart, and others.

 Using a metal replacement knob is really essential to baking with this method, the hard plastic knobs will smoke at 500°F. Otherwise you’re limited to the maximum temperature recommended by Le Creuset (usually 450 degrees), and the crust won’t get as crisp.